NiiazalyDzhumaliev/sortable-table/README.md

 An app for sorting and filtering athletes in a table using React

-> This is test application for Lambda Bird.
+> This is a test application for Lambda Bird.
 The goal is to create a sorting table using React.

 Additional description about the project and its features.